ayush572/operating-systems-and-shell-scripting/README.md

 **30/12/22**
 * Learn't about the priority inversion and how its handled.
 Also learn't about that how the programs are compiled and run and also about the memory management in Operating Systems.

+**1/1/23**
+* Learn't about the address and runtime binding.
+Also covered the evolution of memory management for single processes to multiple processes.
+Static Partitioning completed.
+Covered the basics of dynamic partitioning and the best fit, first fit, next fit and worst fit algorithms.
+Started with paging concept.